 Based on the Tribe's experience, it is highly likely that any decision by NOAA to authorize a Makah hunt will be challenged in court.
 All of the Tribe's efforts to increase tolerance and understanding of its whale hunt, a hunt which is a spiritual manifestation of the connection between Makahs and their Creator and a realization of the right their ancestors secured through the Treaty of Neah Bay, have not prevented continued opposition to Makah whaling.
-Thus, despite the substantial adverse effects on the Tribe from the hiatus in whaling caused by the depletion of gray whales by non-Native whalers, despite the fact that the Tribe delayed exercising its Treaty right until the ENP gray whale population had returned to healthy numbers, despite the Tribe's efforts to limit the scope of its hunt and comply with all IWC humane kill requirements, despite the Tribe's diligent efforts to comply with the extraordinarily complex and time-consuming domestic management process, despite the Tribe's compliance with additional restrictions resulting from that process, and despite the Tribe's contributions to the body of scientific knowledge about gray whales, opponents of Makah whaling will likely ensure that any new decision by NOAA to authorize a Makah hunt - no matter how limited - will be reviewed in United States federal courts.
+Thus, despite the substantial adverse effects on the Tribe from the hiatus in whaling caused by the depletion of gray whales by non-Native whalers, despite the fact that the Tribe delayed exercising its Treaty right until the ENP gray whale population had returned to healthy numbers, despite the Tribe's efforts to limit the scope of its hunt and comply with all IWC humane kill requirements, despite the Tribe's diligent efforts to comply with the extraordinarily complex and time-consuming domestic management process, despite the Tribe's contributions to the body of scientific knowledge about gray whales, opponents of Makah whaling will likely ensure that any new decision by NOAA to authorize a Makah hunt - no matter how limited - will be reviewed in United States federal courts.